JumpstartLab/new_curriculum/README.md

 ### Index the Pages

+Once you have solr installed, you can start it with `rake sunspot:solr:start`.
+Make sure solr is running before indexing.

 There is a rake task for indexing the tutorial pages:

 * `rake index:generate` for indexing pages.